 Subscribe to our youtube channel to get new updates..!

-AEM Development tools for the Eclipse IDE is shipped with a perspective which offers full control over AEM projects and instances.
+AEM Development Tools for the Eclipse IDE is shipped with a perspective that offers full control over AEM projects and instances.
 AEM Developer Tools for Eclipse is an Eclipse plugin based on the plugin for Apache Sling under the Apache License 2 license.
-This plugin provides many features which makes AEM development quicker and easier.
+This plugin provides many features that make AEM development quicker and easier.
 They are as follows.

-- Provides seamless integration with all your AEM instances through the Eclipse Server Connector.
+- It provides seamless integration with all your AEM instances through the Eclipse Server Connector.

-- Provides synchronization for both your content and the OSGI bundles.
+- It provides synchronization for both your content and the OSGI bundles.